 NH Closes Shellfishing Beds Over Red Tide ConcernsNew Hampshire authorities say concerns about "red tide" have led to the closing of Atlantic coastal waters and the Hampton and Seabrook Harbor to shellfishing.

 State Warning About Toxic Shellfish From Orleans And EasthamHealth officials are warning consumers not to eat shellfish from a marsh between Orleans and Eastham on Cape Cod because it may contain a dangerous nerve poison.

 State Eyes Sales Of Shellfish At Farmers MarketsOysters, clams and other shellfish could soon be taking their place next to tomatoes, sweet corn, blueberries and other more typical offerings at farmers markets in Massachusetts.

-Scientists are predicting a "moderate" bloom of the toxic red tide in New England this summer, and say the same factors that held it in check last year could suppress it again.
+Scientists: New England Summer Will Have "Moderate" Red Tide Scientists are predicting a "moderate" bloom of the toxic red tide in New England this summer, and say the same factors that held it in check last year could suppress it again.
 The naturally-occurring algae produces a toxin that shellfish absorb, making them unsafe for people to eat, though it's not a danger to the animal.

 Looking At The Law: A Rock In A Hard PlaceWBZ's Neil Chayet digs his claws into a case of rock lobsters.